porres/pd-cyclone/README.md

 <strong>Installing Cyclone:</strong>

-Currently, Cyclone 0.3 does not work in Pd Extended or Purr Data and needs Pd 0.48-1.
-To install it on Pd-Vanilla, you can compile from the source for the current bleeding edge last state, download one of the more stable compiled releases from https://github.com/porres/pd-cyclone/releases or simply use the "find externals" option in the Help menu of Pd vanilla (this is Pd's own external download manager, also known as the 'deken' plug-in).
+You can compile cyclone from the source provided in this repository for the current bleeding edge last state or download one of the more stable compiled releases from <https://github.com/porres/pd-cyclone/releases>.
+A good alternative is simply use Pd's own external download manager (a.k.a deken plugin), just click on the "find externals" option under the Help menu and search for cyclone.

-Before installing cyclone, make sure the cyclone folder is included in a folder that Pd searches for, such as ~/Documents/Pd/externals - this is what people normally do anyway and what Pd since version 0.48 directs you to do.
+When installing cyclone, just make sure the cyclone folder is included in a folder that Pd searches for, such as ~/Documents/Pd/externals - which is what Pd directs you to do since version 0.48.

 Now you can install cyclone by loading it in the startup: go to "Preferences => Startup", then click "New", type "cyclone" and hit ok.
 Next time you restart Pd, the cyclone library binary will be loaded.

-This library binary loads the operators objects - which are: !- , !-~ , !/ , !/~ , !=~ , %~ , +=~ , <=~ , <~ , ==~ , >=~ and >~ - and also add's cyclone's path to Pd's preferences, so you can load the other objects from cyclone which are separate binaries or abstractions.
+This library binary loads the operators objects (which are: !- , !-~ , !/ , !/~ , !=~ , %~ , +=~ , <=~ , <~ , ==~ , >=~ and >~), but it also adds cyclone's path to Pd's preferences, so you can load the other objects from cyclone (which are separate binaries or abstractions).

 You can also use the [declare -lib cyclone] in a patch to load the library if you don't want to always have cyclone loaded when Pd starts.